nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Examples:
 *  `tag 4 t/School t/English` Adds the tags School and English to the 4th person.
-*  `tag 2 o/rt t/AStar Tuition t/English` Replaces all existing tags of the 2nd person to the tags AStar Tuition and English.
+*  `tag 2 o/rt tc/Alexa t/English` Replaces all existing tags of the 2nd person with the child tag Alexa and the tag English.

 ### Listing all persons : `list`